Difficult Decision That You Once Made - Speaking Part 2 Topics

 How Should You Answer “Describe a Difficult Decision That You Once Made?”

-Experts suggest dividing the answer into multiple smaller parts and addressing each part individually will help in creating a better response.
-In addition to this, candidates are advised to frame short questions or points and either write them down on a piece of paper or remember the questions, whichever is possible.
+The answer requires to be divided into multiple parts and addressing each one of them individually will help to create better responses.
+Along with it, candidates must frame short questions or points and write them down on a piece of paper that will be provided to them or try to remember them as much as possible while answering the questions.

-The most common questions or points related to the topic ‘Describe a difficult decision that you once made’ are:
+The most common types of questions that arise in this topic “Describe a difficult decision that you once made” include:

 • When did you make the decision?

-• How long did it take for you to arrive at the decision?
+• How much time did you take to make this decision?

-• Why was the decision a difficult one to make?
+• Why do you consider the decision as difficult to take?

-As per the exam pattern for the section, candidates will get two to three minutes to speak on the topic “describe a difficult decision that you once made”.
-It is advisable to efficiently use this limited time by using a mind map or brainstorming ideas.
-On this page, we have compiled two possible answers that candidates can offer on the topic describe a difficult decision that you once made”.
+The exam pattern of this section provides the students with only two or three minutes to speak on “ Describe a difficult decision that you once made”.
+It is advised that students utilise this limited time available through mind mapping or brainstorming ideas.
+On this page, we have given two possible answers that candidates will require to answer while answering the IELTS speaking topic “ Describe a difficult decision that you once made.”

 Related Reads: